eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 }
 ```

-Out the box, webpack does not compile .vue files or es2015, so we have to tell it do that.
-We also need to tell webpack where out project route is.

-If this config file feels like a black box, don't worry.
-There are hundreds of tutorials on how to set up webpack and what's going on under the hood.
-For now, we don't need to know exactly what each option does, just that it compiles our .vue modules into browser-friendly code.
+*If this config file feels like a black box, don't worry.
+You don't need to know exactly what each option does, just that it compiles Vue SFCs into browser-friendly code.*

 Now in package.json, we need to edit the test script to use mocha-webpack: